ansatzcapital/dilib/docs/source/non_di_alts.md

-First, if the containers are heavily nested, you have to worry about using the same container reference in all the downstream containers, thus creating a DI problem in a DI solution.
+First, if the containers are heavily nested, you have to worry about using the same container reference in all the downstream containers, thus creating a DI problem for containers in a DI solution for objects.

 Second, although one could monkey-patch perturbations on the container objects, there's no 3-step process, so you don't have a guarantee that no objects have been instantiated when you start perturbing.
-(Because if you perturb after instantiating, you have to worry about whether the perturbed value would have created a different object instance than the once already created.)
+(Because if you perturb after instantiating, you have to worry about whether the perturbed value would have created a different object instance than the one already cached.)

 One could imagine creating some helpers to address some of these issues: